MovieMeter/film-guide/README.md

     127.0.0.1:5000
 OR

-    (Your LAN IP for the server machine):5000
+    (LAN IP for the server machine):5000
     For testing on a simple LAN connection
 Note: